flame-cai/win64-local-ocr-tool/README.md

         - [ ] Run line segmentation algorithm seperately for different font sizes
         - [ ] Make the process closer to full automatic, using Graph Neural Networks
         - [ ] Process text of different font sizes seperately based on the heatmp (comments can have a different font size). (allow the user to tune the font size clustering sensitivity in the front end)
+        - [ ] Enable sanskrit experts to manually decide a "reading order" of main text, comments, footnotes
         - [ ] Collect Node Features and Edge Features for GNN Training
     - [ ] If CRAFT fails in detecting the characters themselves, we should be able to add or delete nodes too (along with the edges)
     - [ ] record location of the segmented line on map as meta data.